-NISE – Better Answers to the OR Nursing Shortage
+NISE™ – A Better Answer to the OR Nursing Shortage

-The Association of PeriOperative Nurses (AORN) reports that as of 2018, the average age of OR nurses is late fifties and approximately 20% of the perioperative nurses will retire within the next five years.
+The Association of periOperative Nurses (AORN) reports that as of 2018, the average age of an OR nurse is late fifties and approximately 20% of the perioperative nurses will retire within the next five years.
 That means that the next seven years are critical in the training of new perioperative staff.
-It is becoming more important that facilities plan for the growing demand of perioperative nurses and the need to pass the knowledge torch to the novice nurse.
+It is becoming more important that facilities plan for the growing demand of perioperative nurses and the need to pass the knowledge torch to the novice OR circulator.

 This program, based on the current version of the AORN Guidelines for Perioperative Practice, will be an asset to recruiting and retaining perioperative staff as well as making the transition to practice easier for the novice nurse.

 “… I thought the journal questions were good and liked how they tie into being in rooms instead of just “book” questions.
 I also thought the competencies were very well done and were a lot more in-depth then I was expecting.
 It was a pleasant surprise.
 It’s also easy to follow…”